-Bobby Dalbec Goes Deep Again; How Red Sox Prospect Perfectly Fits Club’s Philosophy
+NESN

 The Boston Red Sox prospect is having an encouraging offseason thus far, opening eyes while playing for Team USA at the WBSC Premier12 tournament in Mexico.

-On Saturday, Dalbec hit a gargantuan grand slam in the Team USA’s 9-0 win over the Netherlands, and he followed that up Sunday with another deep blast against Mexico.
+Dalbec on Saturday hit a gargantuan grand slam in Team USA’s 9-0 win over the Netherlands, and he followed it up Sunday with another deep blast against Mexico.

 (Good luck finding a decent angle of the dinger, though.)